WPKube/embed-code/readme.txt

 == Screenshots ==

-1. The site-wide Embed Code settings page.
-2. Embed Code on a post.
+1. Embed Code on a page.
-3. Embed Code on a page.
+2. The Embed Code settings page.

 == Installation ==